 Making your mark in a boy's club

-👉 What did she do about that – After leaving Y&R and FCB, Ellen has worked for a series of organizations where she can use her wide breadth of knowledge and expertise at building relationships.
+👉 What did she do? – After leaving Y&R and FCB, Ellen has worked for a series of organizations where she can use her wide breadth of knowledge and expertise at building relationships.
+Today, she's bringing that energy to Roar Forward, a platform that helps companies understand changing demographics.

 Add comment